Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 Group 25 was formed by three students of the _University of Milano-Bicocca_ that won a scholarship for an internship dedicated to the development of the mobile application.

-The _public competition_ did not come with an in-depth list of requirements for the software to be met; instead, it described the application at high-level by providing a ideal workflow that will be presented in this overview.
+The _public competition_ did not come with an in-depth list of requirements for the software to be met; instead, it described the application at high-level by providing an ideal workflow that will be presented in this overview.

 Before presenting the overview, though, it is fundamental to introduce the different types of user that will be interacting with the system.
 **UNIMIB Tutoring Assistant** will be an application for handling private tutoring, so two key types of user need to be defined: